 Class 10 Science

-Base: Base is bitter in taste and feels soapy on touch.
-A base turns red litmus paper blue.
+Base is a substance which is bitter in taste and feels soapy on touch, and turns red litmus paper to blue.

 Sodium hydroxide (caustic soda), calcium hydroxide, sodium carbonate (washing soda), lime (Calcium oxide), potassium hydroxide (caustic potash), etc. are examples of base.